davetron5000/angular-rails-book/bootstrap.md

     sh://receta#rake -T bower

-Our dependencies go in a file called `Bowerfile` that looks very much like a `Gemfile`.
+Our dependencies go in a file called `Bowerfile`, located in the root directory of your project, that looks very much like a
+`Gemfile`.
 The dependencies we want to bring in first will be Angular and Twitter Bootstrap.
 Bootstrap isn't required, but we're going to use it here to keep the CSS we have to write to a minimum while still resulting in a